Review: ‘The Good Half,’ starring Nick Jonas, Brittany Snow, David Arquette, Alexandra Shipp, Matt Walsh and Elisabeth Shue

 Renn’s relationship with his married older sister Leigh (played by Brittany Snow) is much more volatile.
 Leigh is an uptight control freak who has deep resentment toward Renn for a number of reasons.
 One of the things she’s angry about is that Renn avoided her numerous attempts to contact him when she needed Renn to help make decisions about their mother’s funeral and other after-death arrangements.
 It also irritates her that Renn doesn’t seem to care about keeping in touch with anyone in his family.

-For now, things will be awkward between Renn and Leigh because he’s staying at the house of Leigh and her husband (who doesn’t say much and barely in the movie) while Renn is visiting Cleveland.
+For now, things will be awkward between Renn and Leigh because he’s staying at the house of Leigh and her husband (who doesn’t say much and is barely in the movie) while Renn is visiting Cleveland.
 On the evening that Renn was supposed to arrive in Cleveland, Leigh had a get-together of Lily’s friends and colleagues.
-However, Renn showed up too late, and everyone has already left.
+However, Renn showed up too late, after all of the guests had already left.

 “We had a lot of people over here paying their respects,” says a grim-faced Leigh, who can barely hide her disgust that Renn was late.
 “I’m sorry you missed them.”
 Renn replies sullenly, “I’m not.”
 There will be more tension-filled scenes like this between this brother and sister, until the inevitable emotional confrontation where long-held resentments erupt to the surface.
 Renn and Leigh’s big reckoning with each other has more sorrow than anger.